Implementation Execution

 After each phase (or parallel group) completes, oat-project-implement updates:

-implementation.md— appends a### Run Nentry between the<!-- orchestration-runs-start -->markers with tier, policy, phase outcomes, parallel groups, and outstanding items.plan.md— updates the reviews table lifecycle (pending→passedorfixes_added→fixes_completed→passed).state.md— updatesoat_current_task,oat_last_commit,oat_project_state_updated, and persistsoat_orchestration_retry_limitif the user overrode the default.
+implementation.md— appends a### Run Nentry between the<!-- orchestration-runs-start -->markers with tier, dispatch rationale, phase outcomes, parallel groups, and outstanding items.plan.md— updates the reviews table lifecycle (pending→passedorfixes_added→fixes_completed→passed).state.md— updatesoat_current_task,oat_last_commit,oat_project_state_updated, and persistsoat_orchestration_retry_limitif the user overrode the default.

 Legacy oat_execution_mode: subagent-driven in existing projects is silently ignored and removed on the next bookkeeping write.